 Information related to the delineation of a sustainable trail system following the Guidelines forms part of the overall Environmental Management Strategy.
-The trail strategy is included as Section 4.0 of this report.
+The trail strategy is included as Section 3.4 of this report.

 By implementing the strategies outlined in the following sections that make up the Environmental Management Strategy, the ecological integrity of the MVHF ESA (south) is expected to continue to improve over the next 10 years.
-This will be reviewed and tracked over the ten year period of this CMP as per the monitoring recommendations provided in Section 5.0.
+This will be reviewed and tracked over the ten year period of this CMP as per the monitoring recommendations provided in Section 4.0.

-3.1 Managing Areas with a Utility Overlay
+Managing Areas with a Utility Overlay 3.1

-Due to ongoing access requirements associated with the 5.5 km of underground and aboveground utility infrastructure (hydro corridor, sewers & forcemain) located within the MVHF ESA (south), a Utility Overlay consisting of a 4 m wide corridor was established following the Guidelines over the various utility right-of-ways.
+Due to ongoing access requirements associated with the approximately 5.5 km of underground and aboveground utility infrastructure (e.g. hydro corridor, sewers & forcemain) located within the MVHF ESA (south), a Utility Overlay consisting of a 4 m wide corridor was established following the Guidelines over the various utility rights-of-way.
 Where restoration to the original ecological condition is possible, a Utility Overlay is not used; instead, the management zone is applied based on the targeted vegetation community (i.e. ELC) and overlaid with a Restoration Overlay.
+Utility Overlays are not generally considered to be part of the surrounding Management Zone due to their unique requirements.
+While "overlay" zones can be applied to the underlying management zones, if applicable, the ongoing access requirements for maintenance of the infrastructure in the MVHF ESA (south) mean the Utility Overlay designation is different from and not part of the surrounding Management Zones.

 The primary goal for a Utility Overlay is to protect the overall integrity of the ESA, and minimize impact of the utility site, corridor, infrastructure or facility while maintaining the ability for the City to access the utility for operational maintenance, as required by other approvals.
 The secondary goal depends on the circumstances of the specific ESA.
-Where maintenance access is required, trails should be located along the same route to minimize impacts to the surrounding ESA while achieving a social benefit by designing the trails to accommodate persons with disabilities wherever possible.
+Where maintenance access is required, trails should be located along the same route to minimize impacts to the surrounding ESA while achieving a social benefit by designing the trails to accommodate persons with disabilities in a manner consistent with AODA requirements, wherever possible.